rvflash/goup/README.md

 goup [flags] [modfiles]
 ```

-The `goup` command is used to check updates of any dependencies in the go.mod file.
+The `goup` command checks updates of any dependencies in the go.mod file.
 It supports the following flags:

 * `-M`: ensures to have the latest major version.
 By default, only the path is challenged.